facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 ```

 Clicking on the button now does two things: it increases the font size of the button while also updating the font size label to reflect the current font size.

-## Subscriptions

-Recoil makes subscribing to atoms/selectors simple by exposing the following hooks:

-- `useRecoilValue()`: use this hook when you only intend on **reading** the value of the atom/selector.
-- `useRecoilState()`:

-The following hooks allow you to get the values from your atoms/selectors: